Summer Internship Program (approximately 3 months in duration)

-Ekso Bionics is offering multiple internship opportunities for STEM and non-STEM undergraduate and graduate level students.
+Ekso Bionics offers multiple internship opportunities for STEM and non-STEM undergraduate and graduate level students.
 Interested candidates should apply for the position that most aligns with their interests and educational backgrounds.
-Projects and program-specific details will be available closer to the actual internship start date.

 Former Interns on their summer at Ekso Bionics:

 “At Ekso, I built the software and circuits for a foot sensor test setup.
 Ekso helped me to become a multi-disciplinary engineer by enabling me to dabble in circuit, control loop, concurrency, and GUI design." – Amanda Loh, Software Engineering Intern, Summer 2016 (University of Washington class of 2017, BS in EE/CS)

 “During my summer at Ekso, I worked closely with members of the Industrial team on the development of the ekso works zeroG arm.
 For the duration of my ten-week internship, I independently developed a cycle-testing apparatus for the arm, simulating the real-world loads that would be encountered in the field and facilitating lifespan estimates for each component.
 I received excellent guidance from the experienced engineers on the team, and got to follow the evolution of multiple projects, gaining insight into the full product development process.
 I would certainly recommend the experience to anyone hoping to gain exposure to an exciting, dynamic, and close-knit company making meaningful advances in robotics, healthcare, and human augmentation.” – Connor McCann, Mechanical Engineering Intern, Summer 2016 (Yale University class of 2018, BS in ME)